PR Demands Huge Grant To Restore Its Flood-damaged Infrastructure - UrduPoint

 The Railways official informed that a total of 1,181 railway bridges were damaged and a sum of Rs 433 billion was estimated for their restoration and the construction of 259 new ones.

-Regarding the tracks, they said that due to the floods, 109.4 kilometres of tracks in Chaman, Mirpurkhas, Khokhrapar, Hyderabad, Quetta and Sialkot sections were completely destroyed.
-A stretch of 68.123 kilometres of tracks was partially damaged in this section, they added.
+Regarding the tracks, they said that due to the floods, 109.4 kilometers of tracks in Chaman, Mirpurkhas, Khokhrapar, Hyderabad, Quetta and Sialkot sections were completely destroyed.
+A stretch of 68.123 kilometers of tracks was partially damaged in this section, they added.

 To repair the damage and for safety in the future, they said an amount of Rs 17 billion would have to be spent on this section along with the construction of 79 new bridges.